sonVishal/Reentry_Apollo_11/README.md

 # Reentry_Apollo_11
 The Reentry problem for Apollo 11 type reentry vehicles.

-Based on the German version written by Prof. Folkmar Bornemann, TUM, WiSe 2002/2003 for the lectures on Numerical Mathematics III.
+Based on the German version written by Prof. Folkmar Bornemann, for the lectures on Numerical Mathematics III at TUM in Winter Semester 2002/2003.

+Read the Optimal_Control.pdf file for details.

 ##### Reentry angle <=> Flight path angle